rharris389/hashlation/README.md

-## Methods
+## Usage

 The returned `obj` includes the method `.keys` to list the keys on the object at every level.

+`obj = Hashlation::Any.new(hash)`

+Handles both simple and complex string/symbol keys in translation.
+Defines singleton_methods for keys ending in '?'.

 ---

-### Simple

-Handles simple string/symbol keys in conversion as well as singleton_methods.
-Very fast, but cannot handle edge cases in keys.

-Usage:

-`obj = Hashlation::Simple.new(hash)`

----

-### Complex

-Handles MOST key types in conversion.
-If you know that your keys will contain leading Integer characters, or ':' use this method.

-Usage:

-`obj = Hashlation::Complex.new(hash)`

----

-** If `Complex` fails due to inability to read a key, please report in GitHub Issues.
-Thanks! **

----

 ## Translated Keys Format:

 Keys that cannot be set as-is by attr_accessor will be transformed.

-### Simple:
+For example:

 - `'Test-Name' -> obj.test_name`

-### Complex:

 - `'11123:12312' -> obj._11123_12312`

+** If `Any` fails due to inability to read a key, please report in GitHub Issues.
+Thanks! **

+---

 ## Development